MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-event-hub.md

 1. Select **Next: Summary**.

-## Complete data ingestion
+## Continuous ingestion from Event Hub

-In the **Data ingestion completed** window, all steps will be marked with green check marks when data ingestion finishes successfully.
+In the **Continuous ingestion from Event Hub established** window, all steps will be marked with green check marks when establishment finishes successfully.
 The cards below these steps give you options to explore your data with **Quick queries**, undo changes made using **Tools**, or **Monitor** the Event Hub connections and data.

 :::image type="content" source="media/one-click-event-hub/data-ingestion-completed.png" alt-text="Screenshot of final screen in ingestion to Azure Data Explorer from Event Hub with the one click experience.":::